larry-lau/spfx-snow-demo/README.md

 - **OAuth OIDC Provider Configuration**: Microsoft Entra OIDC v1 <Created in previous step>
 - **Comments**: This OAuth OIDC entity is created to authenticate inbound REST API calls using JWT token from external provider (Microsoft Entra)
 - Under User Provisioning Tab
+    > Note: This is optional if your ServiceNow is configured to import /synchronize users from Entra ID.
+If your ServiceNow does not have OIDC data source.
     - **Automatically provision users**: Checked
     - **ID Token Datasource**: Azure AD Example
+      - If your instance does not have a preset datasource, you will need to create one.
     - **User roles applied to provisioned users**: user, sn_incident_read, sn_incident_write

+  > Create OIDC Data source: https://www.servicenow.com/docs/bundle/vancouver-integrate-applications/page/administer/import-sets/task/create-oidc-type-data-source.html

 > Important Note: Client ID must match the aud in jwt token

+## Create OIDC ID Token Datasource
+Consider importing a data source using .\servicenow\datasource.xml update set

+1. Navigate to All > System Import Sets > Administration > Data Sources > New
+2. Fill out the following fields
+    - Name: Entra ID
+    - Import set table label: oidc_entra_id_import
+    - Import set table name: [Auto filled]
+    - Type: OIDC
+    - Use Batch Import: uncheck
+3. Add a Transforms and Fill out the following fields
+    - Name: Entra ID Transform Map
+    - Source table: oidc_entra_id_import
+    - Target table: User [sys_user]
+    - Active: true
+    - Run script: false
+    - Run business rules: true
+    - Enforce mandatory fields: false
+    - Copy empty fields: false
+    - Create new record on empty coalesce fields: false
+4. Create field maps
+      > Note: Since the oidc_entra_id_import Table will be created on the first incoming API request, the fields doe not exist.
+You only be able to create the following field mapping after the table is created.
+    - upn > User ID
+    - upn > Email
+    - family_name > Last name
+    - given_name > First name

 ## Enable CORS Rule
 Since SPFx components run in browser in the sharepoint.com domain and ServiceNow API endpoint is different domain service-now.com, by default browsers will not allow SPFx components to make REST call to other domain unless the endpoint specifically allows Cross-Origin Resource Sharing (CORS).
 Follow these step to configure a CORS Rules to allow call from *.sharepoint.com.
 Feel free adjust the domain if you don't want any wildcard subdomain of sharepoint.com to call your ServiceNow instance.

+> Note: if you want to use other Service API, you will need to adjust accordingly.

 1. Navigate to https://{instance}.service-now.com/sys_cors_rule_list.do
 2. Click New and fill out the following fields: